openpnp/openpnp/Visual-Homing.md

 * **ResetToFiducialLocation**: use this method for a newly set up machine.
 After the fiducial has been pinned down by Computer Vision, the machine position is reset to the **Homing Fiducial** location i.e. the theoretical (rounded) fiducial location and the actual machine location are made to match.

 * **ResetToHomeLocation**: do **not** use this method for a newly set up machine.

+The **Visual Test** button can be used to test the visual homing, without actually performing the visual homing, i.e., without affecting the machine coordinate system.
+It will center the camera perfectly on the fiducial.

+The **Visual Home** button will perform the Visual Homing, resetting the coordinate system.

+### Using a new Homing Fiducial Location

+If you ever want to us a new homing fiducial at a different location, follow this procedure:

+1. ⚠ Do **not** do this if you currently have the legacy **ResetToHomeLocation** method set!
+In that case, use the procedure [further below](#migrate-to-new-resettofiduciallocation-method) instead.
+1. Leave your existing **old** homing fiducial physically intact until the new one is fully established.
+1. Mount a **new** fiducial in the desired new spot, on the same Z level as the PCB surface, and ideally in a central location, both in X and Y (as described [above](#mounting-a-fiducial)).
+1. Start a fresh OpenPnP session.
+1. Perform a full machine homing.
+Make sure the **old** visual homing was successful and your **old** homing fiducial is perfectly in the cross-hairs, when you move to the home location coordinates.
+1. While the machine is still homed that way, do the following steps. **Do not interrupt this!**
+1. Jog to the **new** homing fiducial, press **Visual Test** to center the camera perfectly.
+1. Capture the **new** **Homing Fiducial** location using the usual blue camera button.
+Press **Apply**.
+1. Test a full machine homing.
+It should now use the **new** fiducial.
+1. Do **File / Save Configuration** to make sure the new fidcuial is properly saved.
+1. After a few sessions of successfully using the new fiducial, you can physically remove the old if you like.

 ### Method for old Machines